United States · tool

 - •While credit cards are widely accepted, always carry some cash for smaller vendors or remote areas.

-- •Alcoholic beverages can be surprisingly expensive due to state-specific liquor laws and taxes.
+- •Be aware that alcohol can be relatively expensive due to state taxes.